rogerjdeangelis/utl_Pull-last-non-missing-variable-from-a-series-of-variables/README.md

     Paul pointed out problems with my original solution

             a.
-Pauls prefered solution with a minor enhancements Paul Dorfman
+Pauls solution with a minor enhancement Paul Dorfman
                sashole@bellsouth.net
+               Also more robust solution by Mark Keintz in g.
+               Keintz, Mark
+               mkeintz@wharton.upenn.edu

             b.
 Fix original (not solution but related?)